Lombardy Vacations: things to do in Milan Italy

 Lombardy is bordered to the east west and south by other Italian regions such ad Piedmont, Emilia Romagna and Veneto and bordered to the north by Switzerland.
 The Alps run partially through the region, and the winter vacation activities in this region are unrivaled.

 The region boasts no less than eight UNESCO World Heritage sites, so any visitor coming to Lombardy has quite a bit to see on their trip.
 While the region is landlocked, so does not offer the seaside activities of other regions, Lombardy is home to several great lakes, such as Lake Como storied and beautiful, where all manner of lakeside activities are available.

-When looking at the geography of the region, three distinct zones can be discerned, the mountainous regions, hilly regions and plains, which are further divided into high plains or Alta and low plains, Bassa.
+When looking at the geography of the region you can check our best Italy tours, and three distinct zones can be discerned, the mountainous regions, hilly regions and plains, which are further divided into high plains or Alta and low plains, Bassa.

 The climate can vary in the region, due the presence of the great lakes, and typically winters tend to be very cold (2.5°C/36°F) and summers very hot (24°C/75°F).
 Fog tends to cover the plains areas for periods during the months of October and February.

 Lombardy is also home to fully one sixth of the entire Italian population.
 Ten million people reside in the region, concentrated in and around the city of Milan.
 The primary religion of the region is Catholic, with significant minorities also present.
 The economy of the region is strong, with a GDP in excess of thirty million Euros.
 This figure accounts for roughly twenty percent of the GDP of Italy.
 A strong services sector based in and around Milan, especially in finance, as well as being the main industrial area of the country.